Louisiana death toll from Hurricane Ida rises to 26 | Headlines

 Louisiana's death toll from Hurricane Ida rose to 26 on Wednesday after health officials reported 11 additional deaths in New Orleans.
 Of those deaths, eight were males and three were females, according to the Louisiana Department of Health.

 Energy companies were also struggling to restart production more than a week after Ida made landfall.
-As of Tuesday, energy companies had 79% of U.S. Gulf of Mexico crude oil production still shut, or 1.44 million barrels per day, following Hurricane Ida.
+As of Wednesday, more than three-quarters of the U.S. Gulf of Mexico's offshore oil and natural gas output remained shut as the fallout from Ida hampered production.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)